dhis2/training-docs/content/android/lg_programrules.md

 In this session we will focus on how we have configured the above program rule in the DHIS2 web interface.

-1. Connect to the DHIS2 web instance with your Administrator account and go to Maintenance -> Program
+1. Connect to the DHIS2 web instance with your Administrator account for YOUR PROGRAM and go to Maintenance -> Program

 2. Explain the left menu and how this session focuses on
     1. Program rule